newjersey/navigator.business.nj.gov/content/src/display-content/contextual-information/certificate-participation.md

 slug: certificate-participation
 displayname: certificate-participation
 ---
-A Certificate of Participation is a document that confirms new homes are covered by a warranty plan.
-New home builders get this document after enrolling a house they built in a `warranty plan|new-home-warranty-plan`.
+A Certificate of Participation is a document that confirms a new house is covered by a warranty plan.
+New home builders get this document after enrolling a house they built in a `warranty plan|new-home-warranty-plan` .